Theaninova/WanganSunrise/enmacompat/README.md

 # Enma Compat

-Library with CLI tool to work with Enma Engine's emedded data
+Library with CLI tool to work with Enma Engine's emedded data.

+As of now only Windows PE files are supported.

 ## CLI